ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Team Policy | Configured<br>Disable private channels | Team policy will be left as default settings.<br>Discovered private teams.<br>Create private channels.
+Team Policy | Configured<br>Enable private channels | Team policy will be left as default settings.<br>Discovered private teams.<br>Create private channels.
 Meeting Policies | Configured<br>Global policy:<br>Automatically admit people – Everyone in your organisation<br>Cloud Recording – Enabled with automatic deletion | Meeting policy dictates how audio, videos and applications that are used in a team meeting.<br>Require external participants to be admitted to a meeting to prevent unauthorised entrance.<br>Enables meetings to be recorded while reducing storage consumption.
 Live events Policies | Configured<br>Who can join live events:<br>Everyone in Organisation | Live events is configured to prevent users outside of the organisation (guest and external users) cannot attend these meeting.
 Messaging Policy | Configured | Messaging policy dictates how messaging is used in Teams.
 These includes usage of Giphy, Memes and stickers in messages.